SHIN YANG FORESTRY SDN. BHD.

 15.6.
 Social impacts

-There are no complaints, land disputes or conflict encountered between local communities and FPMU since year 2014 until year 2022.
+There are no complaints, land disputes or conflict encountered between local communities and FPMU since year 2014 until year 2023.
 There is no any record of NCR claims within the FPMU areas.
-Locals such as those from community living within and adjacent FPMU areas be given preferences job (32 locals worker were employed).
+Locals such as those from community living within and adjacent FPMU areas be given preferences job.
 All the workers engaged were staying in the quarters.
 The FPMU has been taken initiatives to increase workers recruitment from local’s communities thru direct verbal communication with villages and also posting the job advertisement at the Longhouses notice board.

 As part of the social contribution the management of the FPMU had provided free transportation to the local communities on requests, foods and drinks for special occasions, repair of access roads to longhouses.
-The management had contributed RM18,190.68 to its CSR project for for the year 2022.
+The management had contributed RM26,487.50 to its CSR project for for the year 2023.
 The CSR activities are mainly on infrastructure, donation and aids.

 15.7.
 Cost and productivity of forest management